Nebraska Sales Tax

 Failure to file or make payments on time will result in a penalty of $25 or 10% of the total tax due, whichever is greater.
 Zero returns are required for as long as you hold a valid Nebraska sales tax permit.

-Regardless of the volume of taxable sales that you make in Nebraska, keeping up with the requirements for collecting and remitting sales tax to the state can be a time-consuming and confusing process.
-That condition is only amplified if you sell in multiple states, as they each have their own sets of regulations, procedures, and rates.
-This burden can be eased, however, by using a suite of software designed to manage sales tax collection and reporting, and TaxTools is just such a product.
+Regardless of the volume of taxable sales that you make in Nebraska, keeping up with the requirements for collecting and remitting sales taxes to the state can be a time-consuming and confusing process.
+And if you sell in multiple states, it’s an even bigger headache, as they each have their own sets of regulations, procedures, and rates.
+However, this burden can be eased by using a suite of sales tax calculator software designed to manage sales tax collection and reporting.

-TaxTools can give you back the time you’ve been spending on tracking your taxable sales in Nebraska and elsewhere, so that you can use it to focus on other aspects of growing your business.
-With the ability to produce up-to-date reports on all of your taxable sales, TaxTools allows you to stay on top of things while also meeting any state requirements for record-keeping.
-The program will also periodically check for changes to state sales tax laws that may impact you, and it allows you to file your returns and make payments directly.
-TaxTools also integrates smoothly with all ecommerce platforms, so you won’t have to change anything about the way you already do business to take advantage of its benefits.
+TaxTools gives you back the time you spend on tracking your taxable sales in Nebraska and elsewhere so that you can use it to focus on other aspects of growing your business.
+With the ability to produce up-to-date reports on your taxable sales, TaxTools allows you to stay on top of things while also meeting state requirements for record-keeping.
+The program will also periodically check for changes to state sales tax laws that may impact you, and it allows you to file your sales tax returns and make payments directly.
+TaxTools integrates smoothly with all eCommerce platforms, so you won’t have to change anything about the way you already do business to take advantage of its benefits.

 So, if you’re ready to see how TaxTools can help streamline your business processes, click here to sign up for a free trial today.